ronssm/CopiRinhaGo/README.md

 - Payments are routed to the default processor unless it is failing, then fallback is used.
 - All payments are recorded with processor info for accurate summaries.

+## Troubleshooting

+- If you see Go build errors about 'expected package' or 'syntax error', check that all `.go` files start with a package declaration and contain only valid Go code.

 ## License

 MIT